FrancescoScarlata/FrancescoScarlata/README.md

 - 👋 Hi, I’m @FrancescoScarlata
 - 👀 I’m interested in  Video game design and programming
-- 🌱 I’m currently learning AEM (Adobe experience manager) for work, sketching as hobby and shortly starting unreal 5/c++
+- 🌱 I’m currently learning AEM (Adobe experience manager) for work, sketching as hobby and unity3d sometimes
 - 💞️ I’m looking to collaborate on videogame projects/ game jams.
 - 📫 How to reach me with this email: francescoscarl93@gmail.com